-The following table reports the Group's exposure to credit risk - AIRB , as at 31 December 2014 divided by classes of regulatory activities.
-The exposure values reported are determined according to prudential supervisory requirements and as such are inclusive of value adjustments and do not factor in the effects of risk mitigation techniques which, in the case of exposures subject to an internal models-based approach, are directly included in the risk-weighting factor applied.
+The following table reports the Group's exposure to credit risk - AIRB, as at 31 December 2015 divided by classes of regulatory activities.
+The exposure values reported are determined according to prudential supervisory requirements and as such are inclusive of value adjustments and do not factor in the effects of risk mitigation techniques which, in the case of exposures subject to an internal models-based approach, are directly included in the riskweighting factor applied.
 As for guarantees issued and commitments to disburse funds, the values reported take into account credit conversion factors.
-Following are their values of the risk weighted assets (RWA), expected loss (PA) and actual losses (PE) as at the end of 2014.
+Following are the values of risk weighted assets (RWA), expected loss (PA) and actual losses (PE) as at the end of 2015.
+It is noted that the amount of value adjustments on general-purpose and specialpurpose receivables relating to securitisation exposures are not included in the calculation of the Expected Loss Delta, as required by the CRR.